-34. If a staff member has a positive LFD, how will the trust be informed?
+29. If a staff member has a positive LFD how will their employer be informed?

 Staff should be instructed to inform their employer of a positive result.
-A confirmatory PCR test will be arranged.
+A confirmatory qRT PCR test will be arranged.
 The staff member and their household should then isolate as set out in Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection.